brson/wasm-opt-rs/notes.md

 ## Appendix: The W3F grant experience

 This project was funded by [a grant from the Web3 Foundation][w3fg].
-We are thankful for the support of the orginization and the individuals responsible for helping us secure the grant.
+We are thankful for the support of the organization and the individuals responsible for helping us secure the grant.

 [w3fg]: https://github.com/w3f/Grants-Program/blob/master/applications/wasm-opt-for-rust.md